“For I tell you that this scripture must be fulfilled in me.” ~ Luke 22:37

 The Messiah will be born of a virgin (Isaiah 7:14)

 The Messiah will have a messenger sent before him (Malachi 3:1)

 The Messiah will die for the sins of Israel (Isaiah 53:4-5)

 The Messiah will come before the temple is destroyed (Daniel 9:24-26)

 The third messianic prophecy is that the Messiah would be born in Bethlehem.
 In the Gospel of Matthew it is written, “Now when Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem, saying where is he who has been born king of the Jews?
-For we have seen the star in the east, and have come to worship him” (Mt.
-2:1-2).
-The multilayered method, in which Matthew writes this, clearly references the messianic prophecy in the book of Micah about Bethlehem, while also subtly calling to mind the previous prophecy about the Messiah coming from the tribe of Judah.
+For we have seen the star in the east, and have come to worship him” (Matthew 2:1-2).
+Matthew's Gospel has a multilayered approach to prophetic fulfillment -- it clearly references the messianic prophecy in the book of Micah about Bethlehem, while also subtly calling to mind the previous prophecy about the Messiah coming from the tribe of Judah.
 As you may recall, in Micah it is written “Bethlehem…who are little to be among the clans of Judah.”
-That is, the city of Judea, where the little town of Bethlehem resides, is representative of the “clan of Judah,” and thus, like Jesus’s genealogy, these words have Jesus fulfilling two messianic prophecies simultaneously.
+The city of Judea, where the little town of Bethlehem resides, is representative of the “clan of Judah.”
+And thus, like Jesus’s genealogy, these words have Jesus fulfilling two messianic prophecies simultaneously.
 For being born in Bethlehem automatically means you are “from the tribe of Judah,” by the virtue of its location in Judea.
-Furthermore, Matthew is clearly not hiding the intent behind these words; the wise men make direct mention of “the king of the Jews,” just to highlight the “messianic” purpose of all of this.
+Furthermore, Matthew is clearly not hiding the intent behind these words; the wise men make direct mention of “the king of the Jews” in order to highlight the messianic purpose of all of this.